 The Queensway Terrace North community in west-end Ottawa is looking forward to a renewed public park this year.

-The renewal of Frank Ryan Park is set to begin with the resurfacing of the park’s tennis courts.
-Plans for the renewal of the community building and other facilities were finalized in November, and local residents are hoping the project will move forward in the coming months.
+Frank Ryan Park will see the resurfacing of the tennis courts.
+Plans for the renewal of the community building and other facilities were finalized in November.

-The current park is bracketed by baseball diamonds and backed by a forest of tall, thin trees.
-Winding pathways lead to two tennis courts located at the corner of Alpine Avenue and Clarenda Street.
+The park is bracketed by baseball diamonds and backed by a forest.
+Winding pathways lead to two tennis courts at the corner of Alpine Avenue and Clarenda Street.

-The exterior bricks of the small building are a weathered white, except for a brightly coloured mural on one side, depicting animals and flowers alongside the words “amour” and “love.”
+The exterior bricks of the small building are a weathered white, except for a colourful mural on one side, depicting animals and flowers alongside the words “amour” and “love.”

-Changes to the tennis court area will include resurfacing, two new accessible pathways and accessible benches, according to plans posted on the city’s website.
+Changes to the tennis courts will include resurfacing, two new accessible pathways and accessible benches, according to the city’s plan.

-The building will be fully accessible and will “pursue high level energy efficiency and sustainability,” according to the consultation materials.
+The building will be fully accessible and will “pursue high level energy efficiency and sustainability,” the consultation materials say.

 The project is expected to cost around $2 million, according to Louise Cerveny, a City of Ottawa project manager who was also at the October meeting.